Frequently Asked Questions

 Your account converts to the free tier.
 Your vault data is never deleted unless you explicitly request it — a lapsed subscription does not remove anything.

 Prices will never decrease without explicit public communication explaining why.
-This is a deliberate policy commitment — if we ever lower prices, we will announce it publicly and explain the reasoning.
+If we ever lower prices, we will announce it publicly and explain the reasoning.

 Referrals